Top 10 TV Shows of 1973: Nielsen Ratings & Prime-Time Takeover

 What made the show so durable was its lead presence.
 Raymond Burr did not just anchor scenes.
 He gave the whole series gravity.
 That matters because procedural television can easily become anonymous if the cases are doing all the work.
 Ironside never felt anonymous.
 It felt controlled, deliberate, and grounded by a central character audiences trusted.

 In the broader story of 1973 television, the show represents the staying power of institutional drama.
-Sitcom reinvention may be stealing headlines, but viewers still had a huge appetite for serious weekly storytelling built on competence, structure, and command.
+Sitcom reinvention may be stealing headlines, but viewers still had a huge appetite for the kind of competence, structure and command that made 1970s police procedural shows such dependable prime-time television.

 #9 — The Wonderful World of Disney